nikita-volkov/hasql-th/README.md

 # Status

-The library supports almost all of Postgresql syntax in Select, Insert, Update and Delete statements, with an exception of some very rarely used features, such as XML-related functionality.
+The library supports almost all of Postgresql syntax available for preparable statements.
+This includes Select, Insert, Update and Delete among others.
+The only thing that is not supported yet is some of its very rarely used XML-related features.

 ## Quality